olensmar/openapi-sidecar/README.md

 # openapi-sidecar

-A simple HTTP proxy for validating incoming requests against an OpenAPI definition and returning nice errors if they aren't compliant with any defined operation or its parameters/schema.
+A simple HTTP proxy/sidecar for validating incoming requests against an OpenAPI definition and returning nice errors if they aren't compliant with any defined operation or its request parameters/schema.
+Valid requests will be forwarded to the target service and the response will be returned accordingly.

 Useful if you

 * don't want to write all that logic yourself
-* want to guard your service from unwanted illegal requests
+* want to guard your service from unwanted requests

 Supports both OpenAPI 2.0 and 3.X definitions.